Sensirion/arduino-uart-svm4x/README.md

-# Sensirion UART SVM41 Arduino Library
+# Sensirion UART SVM4x Arduino Library

-This is the Sensirion SVM41 library for Arduino using the modules UART interface.
+This is the Sensirion SVM4x library for Arduino using the modules UART interface.

 <img src="images/SVM41.png" width="400px">

-Click [here](https://sensirion.com/my-sgp-ek) to learn more about the SVM41 sensor and the SVM41 Evaluation Kit Board.
+Click [here](https://sensirion.com/my-sgp-ek) to learn more about the SVM4x Evaluation Kit Board.
+The SVM4x evaluation kit covers evaluation of the SGP40 and SGP41 sensors.

 ## Installation of the library